haodong0518/haodong0518.github.io/_posts/2024-01-15-Robotics-Arm-Simulation.md

 Utilize CoppeliaSim’s physics engine to simulate interactions between the youBot and the block.
 Default to the ODE physics engine, though alternatives like Bullet and MuJoCo are available.
 Detailed Requirements

-CSV File Specifications:
+## CSV File Specifications:

 Each line represents the youBot’s configuration at a 0.01-second interval.
-A line consists of 13 values: chassis 𝜙 ϕ, chassis 𝑥 x, chassis 𝑦 y, arm joint angles (J1-J5), wheel angles (W1-W4), and gripper state.
+A line consists of 13 values:

 ## Trajectory Segments: